BACK

 Today, there are many bone grafting techniques used in dentistry to help regrow lost bone.
 These techniques enable more patients to be candidates for restorative treatments like dental implants and full-arch restoration by creating a stable foundation for the implants.

-Dr. Galea is a dual-degree, board-certified oral surgeon who will evaluate your oral health and assess the strength of your jaw bone.
-If you require grafting, he will develop a treatment plan that’s right for you.
-Contact Northern Nevada Oral & Maxillofacial Surgery in Reno and Sparks, NV, to see how our expert surgeon can improve your health.
+Dr. Galea and Dr. Hammon are board-certified oral surgeons who will evaluate your oral health and assess the strength of your jaw bone.
+If you require grafting, your surgeon will develop a treatment plan that’s right for you.
+Contact Northern Nevada Oral & Maxillofacial Surgery in Reno and Sparks, NV, to see how we can improve your health.

 How Does Bone Grafting Work?